Code4Delphi/C4D-Version/README.en.md

 ![Propriedades-do-executavel.png](https://github.com/Code4Delphi/C4D-Version/blob/master/Img/Readme/Propriedades-do-executavel.png)

 > [!TIP]
-> You can use C4D-Version to create an updater, this updater would access the .exe version of your system, and based on the data, make the necessary updates.
+> You can use C4D-Version to create an updater, this updater would access the .exe version of your application, and based on the data, make the necessary updates.

+> [!IMPORTANT]
+> ### ⭐ Don't forget to leave your star to help propagate the repository.

 [Back to top](#change-the-language)